Ysbyty Gwynedd, Bangor, staff member 'hit by lightning'

 The individual sustained a hand injury and was treated by medical staff immediately before returning to work on Saturday evening.

-No patients were injured or harmed during the incident.'Dedication and commitment'
+No patients were injured or harmed during the incident.

 The storm struck early on Saturday morning and managers say they are working hard to keep services "safe and operational".